Rebecca Graf is a seasoned writer with nearly a decade of experience. She holds degrees in accounting, history, and creative writing.

 The Industrial Revolution Increased the Popularity of Quilting

-Quilting became more common, and the amount of bed coverings and other pieces increased.
+Quilting became more common, and the number and variety of bed coverings and other pieces increased.
 The true birth of a beautiful hobby occurred.
 It was not just for nobility anymore.
 The world had completely changed.

 Quilts Also Reflect a Personal History